-- Write Trace Message: Outputs a message to the driver set's log file that contains this driver. - Generate Event: Generates an event that can be used by Audit and Sentinel. - Execute ECMAScript: Executes an existing ECMAScript.
-Use the or buttons to select the DirXML-Resource object that contains the ECMAScript. - Start Workflow: Starts a provisioning workflow. - On Error: If an action fails, instructs what to do with the remaining actions, the current health state, and the Driver Health job. - Affect actions by: You can continue to execute the remaining actions, stop execution of the remaining actions, or default to the current setting.
-The current setting applies only if you have multiple On Error actions and you set the Affect actions by option in one of the preceding On Error actions. - Affect state by: You can save the current state, reject the current state, or default to the current setting.
+- Start Workflow: Starts a provisioning workflow. - On Error: If an action fails, instructs what to do with the remaining actions, the current health state, and the Driver Health job. - Affect actions by: You can continue to execute the remaining actions, stop execution of the remaining actions, or default to the current setting.
+The current setting applies only if you have multiple On Error actions and you set the Affect actions by option in one of the preceding On Error actions.

+- Affect state by: You can save the current state, reject the current state, or default to the current setting.
 Saving the state causes the state's conditions to continue to evaluate as true.
 Rejecting the state causes the state's conditions to evaluate as false.
 The current setting applies only if you have multiple On Error actions and you set the Affect state by option in one of the preceding On Error actions. - Affect Driver Health Job by: You can continue to run the job, abort and disable the job, or default to the current setting.
 Continuing to run the job causes the job to finish evaluating the conditions to determine the driver's health state and perform any actions associated with the state.
 Aborting and disabling the job stops the job's current activity and shuts down the job; the job does not run again until you enable it.
-The current setting applies only if you have multiple On Error actions and you set the Affect Driver Health Job by setting in one of the preceding On Error actions. - 4 If you want the actions executed every time the conditions evaluate to true, click Always execute actions when conditions are true. - By default, actions are performed only one time while a driver's health state remains the same; regardless of the number of times the conditions are evaluated, as long as the health state remains true, the actions are not repeated.
+The current setting applies only if you have multiple On Error actions and you set the Affect Driver Health Job by setting in one of the preceding On Error actions. - 4 If you want the actions executed every time the conditions evaluate to true, click Always execute actions when conditions are true. - By default, actions are performed only once while a driver's health state remains the same.
+Regardless of the number of times the conditions are evaluated, as long as the health state remains true, the actions are not repeated.
 For example, when the driver's health state changes from red to green, the green state's actions are executed.
-The next time the conditions are evaluated, if the health state is still green, the actions are not repeated.

-Selecting the Always execute actions when conditions are true setting causes the actions to be repeated each time the condition evaluates to true.
-For example, if the driver's health state repeatedly evaluates to green without changing to another state, the green state's actions are repeated after each evaluation.

-5 Click Apply to save your changes.
+The next time the conditions are evaluated, if the health state is still green, the actions are not repeated. - Selecting the Always execute actions when conditions are true setting causes the actions to be repeated each time the condition evaluates to true.
+For example, if the driver's health state repeatedly evaluates to green without changing to another state, the green state's actions are repeated after each evaluation. - 5 Click Apply to save your changes.

-5.6 Creating a Custom State
+5.5 Creating a Custom State